Research Synopsis for Poets

 Although this discussion has focused on DNA repair, there are other times when recombination is important.
 One of these is during meiosis.
 As we just said, you got one set of chromosomes from each of your parents (that would be your father and your mother).
 You can only give one of each chromosome to your offspring, so when your body makes sperm or eggs the cells need to separate out the chromosomes and give one of each pair to each egg or sperm.
 That process depends on recombination because it provides a way to hold each pair together as unit until the sperm or egg progenitor cell is ready to divide and send one set to each daughter cell.
 Global defects in recombination during meiosis result in sterility, but restricted defects can result in an egg or sperm getting no copies of a particular chromosome or two copies.
 Having no copies means the embryo will end up with one (from the other parent) instead of two.
 An embryo lacking a chromosome will spontaneously abort early in development.
 When the sperm or egg has two copies of a chromosome, the embryo will end up with three copies of that chromosome.
 This is usually lethal also, but it can result in Down syndrome for chromosome 21.
 Humans aren't really very good at doing meiosis: It is estimated that 20-30% of all human conceptions fail due to chromosome imbalances.
 Most of these are never clinically recognized as pregnancy because of spontaneous termination.

 Our primary approach to addressing questions about recombination is through genetic manipulation of Drosophila melanogaster, commonly called the fruit fly.
 Drosophila is one of the premier "model organisms", which researches use to add to our basic understanding of how life works.
 There are several thousand Drosophila researchers just in the USA.
 We have also recently begun to use a model organism called Homo sapiens, known commonly as humans.
-Experimental human genetics takes too long, so in this case we only work cells in culture.
+Experimental human genetics takes too long (including getting approval for the experiments), so in ourcase we only work cells in culture.

 DNA recombination pathways, like most cellular metabolic pathways, have been largely conserved through half a billion or more years of evolution.
 We can take a DNA repair gene from the fruit fly and identify the "homologous" gene in humans, mice, nematodes, plants, and even in brewers' yeast (to name a few other famous model organisms).
 By studying gene function in different organisms, we get a more complete understanding of the pathways through which cells repair DNA and of the functions of specific genes and proteins in these pathways.
 Our work is not going to lead to immediate treatments for cancer or other diseases.
 Rather, we add to the understanding of how cells and DNA function, and this in turn leads to a greater understanding of pathogenic situations.

 Now that you know all about DNA repair and recombination, please visit other sections of our site.
-You migth be especially interested in the Connections to the Real World page.
+You might be especially interested in the Connections to the Real World page.